 SAS interface offers 254 queue command depth.
 But the most incredible fact is that the new NVMe technology can look after a whopping 64,000 queues, and allow 64,000 entries per queue.

 The greater the queue depth, the more requests for reading/writing can be queued up to be performed, allowing for better system responsiveness.

-NVMe technology’s command set is designed to support all the security container commands present in ACS, SAS and ATA interfaces.
-This is the reason why NVMe is exceptionally compliant to industry-standard security measures.
+NVMe technology’s command set is designed to support all the security container commands present in ACS, SAS, and ATA interfaces.
+This is the reason why NVMe is exceptionally compliant with industry-standard security measures.

 Reduce Server Bottlenecks

 Enterprises significantly rely on data for their websites, web-based apps, various SaaS products, and more.
 If your servers run on SSDs, you are likely to experience bottlenecks due to too many user connections or requests at a time, saturating your storage connection.
 This further leads to slower access to data, slower loading time of web pages and a degraded UX.
 Businesses might even lose customers due to inferior UX caused due to traditional SSDs.